Iterator Operations

 Iterator operations are a powerful way to process multiple items with the same logic.
 They allow you to:

-- Process files in a directory
+- Process files in a directory (For Each Loop)

-- Execute operations a specified number of times
+- Execute operations a specified number of times (For Loop)

 - Apply consistent processing to varying inputs